francoismichel/ssh3-spec/draft-michel-ssh3.md

 and user authentication material should be verified thoroughly.
 Public key authentication should be preferred to passwords.

-It is strongly recommended to deploy public TLS certificates on SSH3 servers similarly to classical HTTPS servers.
+It is recommended to deploy public TLS certificates on SSH3 servers similarly to classical HTTPS servers.
-Using valid TLS certificates on the server allows their automatic verification on the client with no explicit user action required.
-Connecting an SSH3 client to a server with no valid certificate exposes the user to the same risk incurred by SSHv2 endpoints relying on Host keys: the user needs to manually validate the certificate before connecting to avoid an attacker to impersonate the server and access the keystrokes typed by the user during the conversation.
+Using valid public TLS certificates on the server allows their automatic verification on the client with no explicit user action required.
+Connecting an SSH3 client to a server with a certificate that cannot be validated using the client's trusted Certificate Authorities exposes the user to the same risk incurred by SSHv2 endpoints relying on Host keys: the user needs to manually validate the certificate before connecting.
+Ignoring this verification may allow an attacker to impersonate the server and access the keystrokes typed by the user during the conversation.